DCT

 Key Claims at a Glance

-- The complaint asserts independent method claim 7 (Compl. ¶58).
+- The complaint asserts infringement of independent claim 7 (Compl. ¶64).

 - composing a presentation for a desired web page by creating a list of URLs;

-- automatically displaying the presentation in the order of the created list of URLs.
+- automatically displaying the presentation, wherein the presentation is presented in order of the created list of URLs.

 III.
 The Accused Instrumentality